bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

 A *chunk* refers here to a single invocation of `crypt`.
 As explained before, the same cipher is used for 224 consecutive chunks, to avoid wasting cipher output.
-The nonce used for these batches of 224 chunks is composed of 4 zero bytes followed by the 64-bit little endian encoding of the number of rekeyings performed.
+The nonce used for these batches of 224 chunks is composed of 4 zero bytes followed by the 64-bit little-endian encoding of the number of rekeyings performed.
 The block counter is reset to 0 after every rekeying.